mjcull/R4H2O/manuscript/0_introduction.md

 Each case study ends with a multiple-choice quiz for participants to test their knowledge and skills.
 Participants that achieve a score of 80% or higher receive a PDF certificate for this course.

 ## Prerequisites
-To follow participate in this workshop, you need to have some understanding of the issues surrounding water management.
+To participate in this workshop, you need to have some understanding of the issues surrounding water management.
 Experience with analysing data is also preferred.
 This course is designed with spreadsheet users in mind.
 Experience with writing computer code is helpful, but not required.

 You also need access to a recent version of the R language and RStudio.
 RStudio is an IDE (Integrated Development Environment) that simplifies working with R and data.
 To install this software, follow these steps: